-Deb is married to Kent with two grown sons, a daughter-in-law and one grandson.
+Deb is married to Kent with two grown sons, a daughter-in-law and two grandchildren.
 She enjoys going to KU basketball games, doing Pilates, cooking, spending time with her family, and household projects with her husband.

 "It is easier to build strong children than to repair broken men." - Frederick Douglass.
 Mr. Douglass was an African-American man born in the 1800s.
 He was slave for approximately the first 20-25 years of his life but when he escaped he became a writer and speaker against slavery and the opportunities that his people could have.